hkhanna/django-stripe-billing/README.md

 ## Usage
 - `POST` to `billing:create_checkout_session` to create a Stripe Checkout Session.
+  - Form data must contain `plan_id` which is the pk of the paid billing plan.
 - `POST` to `billing:create_portal_session` to create a Stripe Billing Portal Session.
+  - Form data must contain `return_url` which is the URL to go back to once the Customer is done with the Portal.
+If this is omitted, it defaults to the `LOGIN_REDIRECT_URL`.
 - Look at the example app for more details on how to use it.

 ### Things to Know